 CT scans can be used to identify disease or injury within various regions of the body.
 A CT scan is particularly useful when imaging complex bone fractures, severely eroded joints, or bone tumors since it usually produces more detail than would be possible with a conventional X-ray.

 What is the right technology?

 Shared Imaging provides CT technology from all the OEMs, and can customize software package, accessories (i.e. injectors) and slice count to match your clinical needs.
-Whether you are looking for the latest in technology, or simply a reliable workhorse system, Shared Imaging can provide you the system you need to best serve your patient population.
-We offer new, used and refurbished systems in multiple environments, including in-house, modular and mobile, ensuring you get the right technology at the right time in the right place for the right cost.
+If you require the latest in technology, or need a reliable system– Shared Imaging can provide you a mobile, modular or in-house configuration that best serves your patient population and speaks to consideration.
+Get the right technology – in the right place – at the right cost.

 What does your ideal CT solution look like?

-Do you need the latest in technology or simply a reliable system to handle bread & butter procedures?
+Do you need the latest in technology or a more dependable workhorse?
 Are you going to place the system in-house or place the system in a medical coach?
 What are your procurement options; is capital available?
-How about your staffing needs; self-staff or not?
+How about your staffing needs; can you self-staff or not?